chrismorgan 2 months ago

 Server-side image maps were specified in HTML 2.0, in section 7.6 of RFC1866.

-deanc a day ago
+deanc 2 months ago

 I've spent five minutes now, to no avail, trying to find a link to this website.

-• bigwheeler a day ago
+• bigwheeler 2 months ago

 I think I read somewhere else that it is not publicly launched yet, but should be very soon.

-M95D 2 days ago
+M95D 2 months ago

 This is all because of web standards playing catch-up with implementations instead of the other way around.

-notarealllama 2 days ago
+notarealllama 2 months ago

 TFA takes us on this journey and then at the end, "Image maps ended up not working for us" without telling us what they did.
 My money is on JavaScript for that "expressive" aspect of the hover.

-• chrismorgan 2 days ago
+• chrismorgan 2 months ago

 The last third describes exactly what he did.